 P.E. will be on Mondays and Tuesdays.
 Please ensure that your child comes to school wearing their P:E kit on these days.

 Some of you will know me very well as I have supported some of you in your learning in previous years.
 I am really looking forward to seeing some of those familiar faces this academic year.

 For those of you who haven’t encountered me very much, my name is Ustadha Gaffar.
-This will be my second year of teaching the Year 5 Class.
-I have a very keen interest in football and for those who don’t know, I’m a huge fan of Liverpool football club!
+This will be my third year of teaching the Year 5 Class.
+I have a very keen interest in football and for those who don’t know, I’m a huge fan of Liverpool Football Club!

 Latest Year 5 News

 Year 5 have been focusing on the virtue 'compassion' and have looked at how Umm Ayman (radiallahu anha) showed compassion towards others.
 Year 5 wrote poems about Umm Ayman and how she showed her love towards the prophet Muhammed (salalhu alayhi wasalam).
 In...